 If we are not intentional about how we instruct our children and how we respond to their demands, we may quickly find ourselves living with a family stuck in the entitlement trap:

-As Christians, we must not only consider our own needs but the needs of others.
-Many, many others have true needs, and we need the eyes to see them We can help our children choose to use their talents and resources in a way that benefits another instead of gathering more material goods for ourselves.
+As Christians, we must not only consider our own self-interest but we must look to the needs of others.
+Many, many others have true needs, and we need the eyes to see them.
+We can help our children choose to use their talents and resources in a way that benefits one another instead of gathering more material goods for ourselves.
 By offering opportunities for connection with others who will benefit from our talents and resources, we are helping our children to see that they have a part to play in the way God will grow His Kingdom here on earth.

 Consider these ideas to combat entitlement: